ExoPlayer uses Android’s

 Known issue #4133 - When using this license server configuration, there may be a slight pause in playback when adapting between streams that use different keys.

-An offline key set can be loaded into
+An offline key set can be loaded by passing the key set ID to

 Known issue #3872 - Only one offline key set can be specified per playback.
 As a result, offline playback of multi-key content is currently supported only when the license server is configured as described in Case 1 above.